mcburton/writing/annotatedbib.markdown

 ### What is Digital Humanities?
 A Brief Definition

 1. Anon. n.d.
 "Scholarly Tribes and Tribulations: How Tradition and Technology Are Driving Disciplinary Change."
 Retrieved July 21, 2011b  (http://www.arl.org.proxy.lib.umich.edu/resources/pubs/tribes/program.shtml).
+1. Kirschenbaum, Matthew.
+2010.
+"What Is Digital Humanities and What's It Doing in English Departments?"
+ADE Bulletin.
+Number 150, 2010. (http://mkirschenbaum.files.wordpress.com/2011/01/kirschenbaum_ade150.pdf)
 1. Hockey, S. 2004.
 "The history of humanities computing."
 A companion to digital humanities 1–19. (http://v.gd/oqlWN4)
 1. McCarty, Willard.
 2005.
 Humanities Computing.
 Palgrave Macmillan. (http://books.google.com/books?id=sop5QgAACAAJ)
 	- points out that humanists are not familiar with the literature on collaboration from science